 Using your fabric marker, draw on straight lines across one of the egg shapes, approximately 1.5-2cm apart.
 If you are using an air erasable marker, it might be worth drawing a couple of lines at a time to make sure they don't fade before you get to sew them.
 Drawing over the lines multiple times, or pressing hard will also help the lines from fading too quickly.

 Step Three - Find some interesting stitches on your sewing machine.

 Most modern sewing machines come with some interesting and decorative stitches, even the very basic ones.
 You might like to play with size settings and see how the pattern shape can be altered by making it longer, taller or shorter than the default setting.

 Step Five - Follow the Lines

-Step Five - Sew the two felt pieces together and attach the hanging loop
+Step Five - Sew the decorated felt piece onto a second piece of felt and attach the hanging loop

-If you start at the top of the egg, you can catch the ribbon straight away and you don't have to worry about it as you sew.
-When you get back to where you started sewing, overlap the stitches by a few mm and back stitch to secure.
+If you start sewing at the top of the egg, you can catch the ribbon straight away and you don't have to worry about it as you sew.
+Sew a couple of back stitches at the beginning and end of your sewing to secure the stitches.

-And your done!
-Repeat as many times as you like to make a whole string of them to hang up and decorate your home for Easter, or hang on the Easter Tree.
-My daughter love to use them to hang in the garden and play egg hunts!
+And you're done!
+Repeat as many times as you like to make a whole string of them to hang up and decorate your home for Easter, or hang on your Easter Tree.
+My daughter loves to use them to hang in the garden and play egg hunts!